 HISTORY AND PURPOSE OF THE FOUNDATION

-The purpose of the Fondation Oskar Kokoschka is to conserve, document and study the collection’s holdings; to exhibit them; to complement them by buying further works; to promote scholarly research projects, publications and lectures about Kokoschka; and to collaborate with museums and institutions both private and public in Switzerland and abroad.
+The purpose of the Fondation Oskar Kokoschka is to conserve, document and study the collection’s holdings; to exhibit them; to promote scholarly research projects, publications and lectures about Kokoschka; and to collaborate with museums and institutions both private and public in Switzerland and abroad.

 The works owned by the Fondation Oskar Kokoschka are held in the Musée Jenisch in Vevey.
-Since the re-opening of the Musée Jenisch on 23 June 2012, the Foundation has a permanent exhibition hall at its disposal.
+Since the re-opening of the Musée Jenisch in 2012, the Foundation has a permanent exhibition hall at its disposal.